sugarlabs/musicblocks/guide/README.md

  tag](https://rawgithub.com/sugarlabs/musicblocks/master/guide/mode3.svg
  "creating Dorian mode")

-In the above example, the *Major* mode has been rotated clockwise, transforming it into *Dorian*.
+In the above example, the *Major* mode has been rotated counter-clockwise, transforming it into *Dorian*.

 ![alt